May 2, 2019, 6:00-8:00 pm, in East Lansing, Michigan

 Dr. Jennifer Harvey is a writer, speaker, and professor at Drake University whose work focuses on racial justice and white anti-racism.
-Her recent books include Dear White Christians: For Those Still Longing for Racial Reconciliation (Wm.
-B. Eerdmans).
-Dr. Harvey also contributes to CNN, NPR, The New York Times, and Huffington Post and is ordained in the American Baptist Churches (U.S.A.).
+Dr. Harvey contributes to CNN, NPR, The New York Times, and Huffington Post.
 She lives in Des Moines, Iowa.

 Copies of Raising White Kids will be available for purchase and signing.